 If drops do not work, the doctor may administer corticosteroid injections.

 Treating the underlying AS with biologic drugs called tumor necrosis factor inhibitors can help prevent anterior uveitis.

-Speak with a doctor about any symptoms of anterior uveitis.
+A person can speak with a doctor about any symptoms of anterior uveitis.
 They may make a referral to an optometrist or ophthalmologist, who can rule out other possible conditions and administer treatment.
-If any symptoms do not improve, let the doctor know.
+If any symptoms do not improve, an individual can let the doctor know.

 Glaucoma is actually a group of conditions that put pressure on the optic nerve.
 This can cause damage that leads to vision issues and potentially vision loss.

 The Arthritis Foundation notes that anyone with an inflammatory type of arthritis, such as AS, has an increased risk of glaucoma.
 Those who use corticosteroids also have a higher risk of these eye conditions.